-Existing Designations
+Existing Designation

-The lands are located within the Precinct 5 (Community Park/Residential Area) of the Ninth Line Neighbourhood Character Area and are designated Residential Medium Density and Parkway Belt West.
+The lands are located within the Precinct 5 (Community Park/Residential Area) of the Ninth Line Neighbourhood Character Area and are designated Residential Medium Density.

 In Precinct 5, the Residential Medium Density designation permits all forms of townhomes, low and mid-rise apartments, and at grade commercial uses on lands fronting onto Ninth Line.
-The permitted building height on the northern portion of the subject lands is three to six storeys, and four to ten storeys on the southern portion of the subject lands.
+The permitted building height on the subject lands is three to six storeys.